armory/documentation/_spinnaker_install_admin_guides/services-tls.md

   trust-store-password: encrypted:s3!b:mybucket!r:us-west-2!f:passwords.yml!k:truststorePassword
 ```

+Run `hal deploy apply` after you make your changes.

 ### Manually Providing Information

-An alternative if you cannot use one of the supported secret engine is to store the information in Kubernetes secrets and manually providing the information.
-Files are added via a `volumeMount` and passwords via an environment variable.
+An alternative if you cannot use one of the supported secret engine is to store the information in Kubernetes secrets and manually provide the information.
+Files are added through a `volumeMount` and passwords through an environment variable.

 For instance, assuming `mysecrets` Kubernetes Secret is available in the same namespace as Spinnaker with the following keys: